AlanRockefeller/stackcopy/README.md

 This script finds the stacked images by looking for .jpg files which have no corresponding raw file.
 This is the only way I have found to detect which images are the stacked versions - the file sizes / exif data is not unique for photos created with in-camera stacking.

-The script has three main modes:
+The script has four main modes:

 - **Copy mode**: Finds JPGs without raw files and copies them somewhere else
 - **Rename mode**: Finds those JPGs and renames them in-place by adding " stacked" to the filename
 - **Stackcopy mode**: Copies them to a "stacked" subfolder AND adds " stacked" to their names
+- **Lightroom mode**: Moves the input files of a stack to a dated folder structure and renames the output file in place.

 Plus, you can filter by date, add custom prefixes, and more.